-- Streamed Fibre Channel copies transfer only the material between clip marks, not the entire media file. - Do not set the physical read-only switch or tab on a library data tape or cartridge. - Clips created with Profile System Software 2.5.2 show the clip's correct video format and length based on the clip's properties.
-Clips created with Profile System Software versions prior to Version 2.5.2 show the Profile system's current video format, and the clip's timecode (length) is based on the current video format. - If you lose an Ethernet connection to any system on your network (disconnected cable, for example), you must reconnect to that machine from all Media Manager sessions on all systems to reestablish proper communications.
+- The version of Media Manager included with this release cannot be used to manage material on a Profile XP.
+Bins and clips on a PVS 1000 or PVS 2000 will not be visible in this version of Media Manager.
+If you need to manage material on both PDR 300s and PVS 1000s, use the version of Media Manager included with Profile System Software version 4.0 release or higher. - Streamed Fibre Channel copies transfer only the material between clip marks, not the entire media file. - Do not set the physical read-only switch or tab on a library data tape or cartridge. - Clips created with Profile System Software 2.5.4 show the clip's correct video format and length based on the clip's properties.
+Clips created with Profile System Software versions prior to Version 2.5.4 may show the Profile system's current video format, and the clip's timecode (length) is based on the current video format. - If you lose an Ethernet connection to any system on your network (disconnected cable, for example), you must reconnect to that machine from all Media Manager sessions on all systems to reestablish proper communications.